folias/stat545a-2013-hw06_lee-woo/README.md

 - [`Unemp_Duration.csv`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/Unemp_Duration.csv)
   - **Sex**: gender group (male, female or all persons)
-  - **Age**: standardised age groups (15-19, 15-24, 20-24, 25-54, 55+, total)
+  - **Age**: standardized age groups (15-19, 15-24, 20-24, 25-54, 55+, total)
   - **Frequency**: Frequency of observations (Monthly, Quarterly, Annual, etc. For the datasets I use, only annual data is available)
-  - **Country**: countries.
-(OECD member countries + some aggregate data such as data for OECD countries, G7 countries, European countries, etc)
+  - **Country**: countries (OECD member countries + some aggregate data such as data for OECD countries, G7 countries, European countries, etc)
   - **Duration**: duration of unemployment.  ( < 1 month, > = 1 month and < 3 months, > = 3 months and < 6 months, > = 6 months and <1 year, 1 year and over, total declared)
-  - **Time**: Time of the record.
-(2000, 2001, ..., 2012)
+  - **Time**: Time of the record (2000, 2001, ..., 2012)
   - **Value**: the number of unemployed people (numeric, unit: thousands of persons)

 - [`Unemp_LaborForce.csv`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/Unemp_LaborForce.csv)
   - **Series**: type of the record (population, labor force, employment, unemployment)
   - **Sex**: gender group (male, female or all persons)
-  - **Age**: standardised age groups (15-24, 25-54, 55-64, 65+, total)
+  - **Age**: standardized age groups (15-24, 25-54, 55-64, 65+, total)
   - **Frequency**: Frequency of observations (Monthly, Quarterly, Annual, etc. For the datasets I use, only annual data is available)
-  - **Country**: countries.
-(OECD member countries + some aggregate data such as data for OECD countries, G7 countries, European countries, etc)
+  - **Country**: countries (OECD member countries + some aggregate data such as data for OECD countries, G7 countries, European countries, etc)
-  - **Time**: Time of the record.
-(2000, 2001, ..., 2012)
+  - **Time**: Time of the record (2000, 2001, ..., 2012)
   - **Value**: the number of people that fits into the value of Series (numeric, unit: thousands of persons)

-## Objective of the analysis and the work flow
+## Objective of the study and the work flow

-**Objective:** Take a look at the impact of Subprime Mortgage Financial Crisis ([Wikipedia page for Subprime Financial Crisis](http://en.wikipedia.org/wiki/Subprime_mortgage_crisis)) on OECD countries in terms of the unemployment rate by visualizing the data.
+**Objective:** Take a look at the impact of Subprime Mortgage Financial Crisis in 2008 ([Wikipedia page for Subprime Financial Crisis](http://en.wikipedia.org/wiki/Subprime_mortgage_crisis)) on OECD countries in terms of the unemployment rate by visualizing the data.

 **Overall work flow:**

-1. perform a data cleaning and a data manipulation, and produce a well-organized data for the next step.
+1. perform data cleaning and data manipulation, and produce two descriptive plots and well-organized data for the next step.
-2. provide plots based on the data prepared in the first step.
+2. provide more plots based on the data prepared in the first step.